Superstorm Sandy's Aftermath - How Nature Can Protect Us

-The Natural Capital Project is also conducting a New Jersey-specific study, expected to be complete in November 2013, that calculates a hazard index for the New Jersey coastline based on different sea-level rise scenarios.
-The index shows where coastal habitats play the greatest role in reducing exposure of shorelines, and identifies the most vulnerable people and property along New Jersey’s coast.
+The Natural Capital Project also conducted a New Jersey-specific study that developed a coastal-hazard index for the New Jersey coastline based on different sea-level rise scenarios.
+The study shows where coastal habitats play the greatest role in reducing exposure of shorelines to sea level rise, and identifies the most vulnerable people and property along New Jersey’s coast.
 The study results help show where conservation and restoration of coastal habitats can provide the greatest protective value for New Jersey.
+For instance,

 - The greatest number of people living in high hazard areas are in Monmouth county, with nearly 125,000 living within a half-mile of the waters edge, followed by Ocean, Atlantic and Cape May counties.

 - Habitats have the potential to reduce risk to the greatest number of people in Atlantic County, followed closely by Cape Map and Ocean counties.